 This is an interesting strategy.
 Aside from being a popular tier pricing strategy, bundling pricing strategy is a game of perception.

 There are many people who’d argue that it’s not a pricing strategy, but a marketing strategy.

 At least, they’re related.
-If bundles are put together and tested properly the result can satisfy your customer and positively impacts your profitability.
+If bundles are put together and tested properly, the result can satisfy your customer and have a positive impact on your profitability.
 For example, the right bundle can: